-In November 2020, HMRC released a consultation on the design of MTD for corporation tax (CT).
+In November 2020, HMRC released a consultation on the design of MTD CT.
 The proposals set out in this document are expected to impact the 3 million businesses within the charge to CT, including non-resident companies and other corporates.
 The plans will not affect businesses who are subject to income tax, such as sole traders, who will instead fall within the MTD ITSA regime.

 Digital record keeping

 The move to MTD would require all affected businesses to keep their accounting and transaction records in a digital format.
 MTD compatible software would allow businesses to keep digital records and to provide data from these records to HMRC in an approved, secure format.
 Each quarter, businesses will need to submit an update of their income and expenses to HMRC, categorised depending on their type.
 However, there will be no requirement to make tax or accounting adjustments to these figures for quarterly reporting purposes, although businesses may do so on an optional basis.

 For 12-month accounting periods, the quarterly reports will need to be made one month after the end of the quarter.
 For accounting periods that cannot be divided into three month quarters, businesses will have the choice of filing a ‘short’ update to complete the period, or splitting the next update across two accounting periods.

 As well as financial data, it is proposed that businesses would also report some non-financial data under MTD, such as the company type, the industry classification, and group structure.